BeSuaIT/Big-Data-Analytics-Toolbox-by-Milky/README.md

 ## Download

-To get the tool, you just need to head to the [Releases Page](https://github.com/BeSuaIT/Big-Data-Analytics-Toolbox-by-Milky/releases)
+To get the tool, you just need to head to the [Release Page](https://github.com/BeSuaIT/Big-Data-Analytics-Toolbox-by-Milky/releases)

-## Take Notes
+## Take notes

 It only works for Hadoop installed on C Drive.

 ## Screenshots